Guy-Ronen/SE03-conpcepts_of_prog_langs/5_OOP/abstraction/README.md

 `Abstract classes` are used when you want to provide a base class that cannot be instantiated and must be extended by other classes.

-Interfaces, on the other hand, are used when you want to define a set of methods that must be implemented by any class that implements the interface.
+`Interfaces`, on the other hand, are used when you want to define a set of methods that must be implemented by any class that implements the interface.